nfisher1226/rsutils/README.md

 the standard suite of utilities.

-Alternatively, you can build the entire distribution from the top-level directory with "make && make install", adjusting paths as above.
+Alternatively, you can build the entire distribution from the top-level directory with `make && make install`, adjusting paths as above.

 Alternative to the alternative, each utility can be built with `cargo build`, which is what the Makefiles do internally.